Guardians of Ga'hoole Series

 Is it any good?

-A band of four forms in this book: the deep-thinker Soren, intelligent Gylfie, worldly Twilight, and the burrow owl Digger.
+A band of four forms in the series' riveting opener: the deep-thinker Soren, intelligent Gylfie, worldly Twilight, and the burrow owl Digger.
 Soren and Gylfie are the most developed characters so far and already they seem worth the long haul -- this series has 15 books in all.
 The story of their escape is as riveting as their friendship is touching.
 There's also some sadness as these chicks realize their families' fates, and it's all handled with real sensitivity.

 Families can talk about...

 Families can talk about friendship and diversity.
 Why do Soren, Gylfie, Twilight, and Digger make a good band of loyal friends?
 What do they offer one another?

 Families can also talk about what it means to Soren to "feel things in his gizzard."
 Do you ever get an immediate good or bad feeling about something?
 Are you usually right?

 Families can also talk about leadership.
 By the end of book three Soren knows in his "gizzard" that he is a born leader and so do his friends.
 What qualities make him a good leader?